azimuth-cloud/azimuth-config/docs/capi-mgmt.md

 [CAPI management cluster](https://cluster-api.sigs.k8s.io/user/concepts#management-cluster)
 (albeit with some additional components installed on top, such as [Zenith](https://github.com/azimuth-cloud/zenith) and the Azimuth interface itself).
-It is therefore possible (and encouraged) to re-use this management cluster for other Cluster API services, such as interfacing with the [Magnum CAPI Helm driver](https://opendev.org/openstack/magnum-capi-helm).
+It is therefore possible (and encouraged) to reuse this management cluster for other Cluster API services, such as interfacing with the [Magnum CAPI Helm driver](https://opendev.org/openstack/magnum-capi-helm).